 How To Transition From Online Sales To The Session Premiere - at your studio or in their home

-The Session Premiere (Image Reveal, Ordering Appointment, whatever you choose to call it) is my 2nd most favorite day of the portrait process.
+The Session Premiere (Image Reveal, Ordering Appointment, whatever you choose to call it) is my 2nd most favorite day of the senior portrait process.
 It’s exciting to see our clients’ reactions to their images as they relive the session day and think about how much their baby has grown up.
 With online galleries all of that emotion is lost and rarely seen or even talked about.

 When booking new clients this will be easy.
 You just explain to them the ordering process.
 For transitioning previous clients to your new method, it may be a bit of a challenge.
 But don’t worry.
 You got this!
-Talk to them about how much you’ve learned over the years and how you constantly want to improve and enhance their experience with you.
+Talk to them about how much you’ve learned over the years and how you constantly want to improve and enhance their experience with your business.
 This is a new premium service you will now be providing for your clients.
 You may need to stand your ground with some clients, but it’s doable.
 Just let them know that this is the new direction you are going with your company.
 Remember, it’s your company.
 Not theirs ;)

 Tools You Will Need For In Person Sales

-You’ll need to get set up correctly to host your Session Premieres.
+You’ll need to get set up correctly to host your Senior Session Premieres.
 There are several options, and you can always upgrade software and equipment along the way.
 Here are a few things you might want to look into though.

-Display Options: Some photographers like to display their images on a big screen tv in their studio.
+Display Options: Some senior photographers like to display their images on a big screen tv in their studio.
 That’s what we do.
 Some like to go with an ipad that their client can hold.
 If you are going to your client’s home I would suggest a projector and portable screen that’s easy to set up because you never really know what sort of tv or connections they will have at their home.